 As Christian writers, we fare well if we possess the wisdom to ask God for the strength and discipline needed to buckle down and type the words He gives us.
 Of course, we may have to erase them, type them again, and repeat until we convince ourselves to click save and post.

 This week, it’s our privilege to introduce one of the bravest bloggers in this series.
 Greg Hurley, founder of Hurley Wealth Management Group, is a new writer who recently took that first leap of faith.

 Greg serves as a speaker who encourages others to align faithful stewardship with financial management.
 He answered ‘yes’ to God’s nudging to dig deeper into the Bible.
 He answered ‘yes’ to following God’s leading from Los Angeles to San Francisco.
 And he answered ‘yes’ when God led him into the blogosphere.

-Please help me welcome Greg to celebrate what God has been doing as he writes from the heart on his first blog, “Calendar, Cash, and Calling,” launched in September, 2016.
+Please welcome Greg to celebrate what God has been doing as he writes from the heart on his first blog, “Calendar, Cash, and Calling,” launched in September, 2016.

 Congratulations, Greg.
 Please tell us what led you to start your blog?

 I dream of a different Bay Area, one where Jesus Christ is reigning as King over everyone and everything, as soon as possible.
 I started the blog to encourage Bay Area Christians to live as God intended in the areas of calendar, cash and calling—three areas I think we all tend to get stuck in.
 Why?
 So the other 97% will know Jesus as their Lord and Savior and live as God intended.
 This is what I think about most, and what drives my decisions.

 What steps did you take to prepare for launching your blog?